eslint/rfcs/designs/2018-processors-improvements/README.md

 This plugin now exports a named `markdown` processor that can be referenced directly from configuration.
 Existing plugins would need to be changed, but can be done in a backwards-compatible way (see Backwards Compatibility section below).

-### Add a `processors` Configuration Option
+### Add a `processor` Configuration Option

-In order to use a named processor, end-users would specify a `processors` option in their configuration.
-The option must be an array and must contain at least one string identifier.
-The string identifier must correspond to a named processor from a plugin and have the form *pluginName/processorName*, which would reference the `processorName` processor in the `eslint-plugin-pluginName` plugin.
+In order to use a named processor, end-users would specify a `processor` option in their configuration.
+The option must be a string identifier, and the string identifier must correspond to a named processor from a plugin and have the form *pluginName/processorName*, which would reference the `processorName` processor in the `eslint-plugin-pluginName` plugin.
 For example:

 ```js
 module.exports = {